 WHO and some U.S. leaders, including President Obama, correctly assert that Zika threatens national and global security similar to humanitarian crises, climate change, and war.
 Words alone, however, are not enough.
 Global recognition of this public health crisis must stimulate greater investment in preventing negative repercussions.

 Scholarly Commons Citation

 Gostin, Lawrence O. and Hodge, James G. Jr., "Zika Virus and Global Health Security" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1802.
+1802.